Generative Semantic Communication: Diffusion Models Beyond Bit Recovery: Proposed Method

-\textbf{Fast Denoising Semantic Block.} The fast-denoising semantic (FDS) block takes in input the heavily-corrupted one-hot encoded maps $\hat{\mathbf{y}}$ that have been transmitted over the noisy channel.
-FDS applies a fast denoise taking into account the black-and-white nature of the information.
-In detail, FDS produces the complete denoised semantic maps $\mathbf{y}$ by:
+\textbf{Fast Denoising Semantic Block.} The fast-denoising semantic (FDS) block takes in input the corrupted one-hot encoded map $\hat{\mathbf{y}}$ that has been transmitted over the noisy channel.
+FDS applies a fast denoising taking into account the 0-1 (binary) nature of the maps.
+In detail, FDS proceeds by concatenating the followinf steps:

 First, the average pooling removes noise spikes in the maps.
-Then, since the maps comprise large $0/1$ regions, where $1$ corresponds to areas where the class is present and $0$ to empty spaces, the MaxPool performs a high-pass filter operation mainly keeping the $1$s regions only and discarding other values.
+Then, since the maps comprise large $0/1$ regions, where $1$ corresponds to areas where the class is present and $0$ to empty spaces, the MaxPool operation mainly keeps the $1$s regions only and discards spiky values.
 Finally, FDS pads the clean missing classes that have been removed on the sender side.